-Our 1:1 Survivor Mentoring Program is going strong (see story), but now our vetted and experienced mentors will also be leading and moderating discussions at the flagship sessions in our Support Program: Survivors' Night and Young Survivors' Night.
+Our 1:1 Survivor Mentoring Program is going strong (see story), but now our vetted and experienced mentors will also be facilitating discussions at the flagship sessions in our Support Program: Survivors' Night and Young Survivors' Night.
 Plus we've added a third core session to the mix, called "I Have Breast Cancer.
 Now What?"

 It's all part of the process of enhancing our program offerings.
 We've created program tracks on Wellbeing, Nutrition, Education, Self-Image, and, of course, Support.
 Within these tracks are sessions you've come to rely on and some new ones drawn from Survivor suggestions.
 Take a look at our color-coded calendar and session descriptions and you'll soon see the pattern.

-Here's what's in store for the primary sessions in the Support Program Track:
+Here's what's in store for the flagship sessions in the Support Program Track:

 I Have Breast Cancer.
 Now What?

-This session occurs the third Thursday of every month from 6:30 - 8:00 p.m.
+This session occurs every other month on the third Thursday from 6:30 - 8:00 p.m.
 It's an open forum where newly diagnosed Survivors can ask for advice.
 Mentors will be on hand to share their journey and shepherd the discussion as needed.
 Our goal is for each attendee to find support, insight, and understanding with people who have been where they are going.

 This session occurs the second Tuesday of every month from 6:00-7:30 p.m.
-The first half hour is meet-and-mingle social time, and the remainder is a panel discussion or facilitated dialogue by a selection of our mentors on topics tailored to meet the needs and interests of Survivors at a variety of points in their journey.
-Some of the topics planned are "Defining My New Normal," "Overbearing Family During Treatment," "Couples Forum," and "Here We Go Again: Two/Three-Time Survivors."
+The first half hour is meet-and-mingle social time, and the remainder is a panel discussion or facilitated dialogue by a selection of our mentors on topics tailored to meet the needs of Survivors at a variety of points in their journey.
+Some of the topics planned are "Defining My New Normal," "Couples Forum," and "Here We Go Again: Two/Three-Time Survivors."

 Young Survivors' Night

 This session occurs the first Thursday of every month from 6:00-7:30 p.m.
 Like Survivors' Night, the first half hour is social time, followed by a mentor-driven panel session or facilitated dialogue.
 Some of the topics are the same as Survivors' Night and some are unique to these sessions.
 What all of them share is the focus on the breast cancer experience from the perspective of Survivors 45 and under.
-Some of the topics planned are "Fertility, Surrogacy and Adoption," "Tattoos After Breast Cancer Surgery.
+Planned topics include "Fertility, Surrogacy and Adoption," "Tattoos After Breast Cancer Surgery.
 Is it for Me?," "Pitfalls of Dating During and After Breast Cancer."